 Bear with me: this is the least fun step in the process, but arguably the most important one.
 In this step, we’re going to update your budget to understand where your money has gone these last 6 months.

-• If you haven’t already, download or make a copy of our Personal Budget Plan Template, adapt the categories to match your spending habits, and fill out months January to June.
+If you haven’t already, download or make a copy of our Personal Budget Plan Template, adapt the categories to match your spending habits, and fill out your spending for the last 6 months.

 Once you’ve done a recon of where and how you spent your money over the last 6 months, ask yourself these questions: